-- 1 351 Special Warfare Training Wing Campus located in the southeast quadrant. - The Air Force has identified categories of construction projects suitable for consideration in the 2 - 3 Zia Park area of Kirtland AFB over the next 20 years.
-The intent of the ongoing process of area - 4 development is to provide the improvements necessary to support the mission of the Air Force - and its mission partners.
-This Area Development Environmental Assessment (ADEA) is being 5 - 6 prepared to evaluate the potential environmental impacts of these proposed projects. - 7 The project categories being considered in this ADEA were identified in the Kirtland AFB Zia Park - 8 Area Development Plan (ADP) (USAF 2018) and are congruent with the Kirtland AFB Installation - 9 Development Plan (IDP) (USAF 2016).
-These plans identify short- (1-5 years), mid- (5-10 years), - 10 and long- (10-20 years) range project requirements for the improvement of the physical - infrastructure and functionality of the area, including current and future missions, facilities and 11 - 12 infrastructure requirements; development constraints and opportunities; and land use - 13 relationships.
-Goals of the ADP include pursuing redevelopment opportunities, enhancing force - 14 protection, striving toward state-of-the art facilities, promoting quality of life for users, supporting - 15 mission partner success, strengthening community partnerships, developing multimodal - transportation, pursuing energy surety options, and protecting and preserving environmental - 16 - 17 resources.
+Warfare Training Wing Campus located in the southeast quadrant.

+The Air Force has identified categories of construction projects suitable for consideration in the Zia Park area of Kirtland AFB over the next 20 years.
+The intent of the ongoing process of area development is to provide the improvements necessary to support the mission of the Air Force and its mission partners.
+This Area Development Environmental Assessment (ADEA) is being prepared to evaluate the potential environmental impacts of these proposed projects.

+The project categories being considered in this ADEA were identified in the Kirtland AFB Zia Park Area Development Plan (ADP) (USAF 2018) and are congruent with the Kirtland AFB Installation Development Plan (IDP) (USAF 2016).
+These plans identify short- (1-5 years), mid- (5-10 years), and long- (10-20 years) range project requirements for the improvement of the physical infrastructure and functionality of the area, including current and future missions, facilities and infrastructure requirements; development constraints and opportunities; and land use relationships.
+Goals of the ADP include pursuing redevelopment opportunities, enhancing force protection, striving toward state-of-the art facilities, promoting quality of life for users, supporting mission partner success, strengthening community partnerships, developing multimodal transportation, pursuing energy surety options, and protecting and preserving environmental resources.

-18 PURPOSE OF THE PROPOSED ACTION 1.2
+1.2 PURPOSE OF THE PROPOSED ACTION

-- 19 The purpose of the Proposed Action is to implement several types of construction projects over - 20 the next 20+ years, as described in the Kirtland AFB Zia Park Area Development Plan, to meet - the current and future needs of Kirtland AFB.
-21
+The purpose of the Proposed Action is to implement several types of construction projects over the next 20+ years, as described in the Kirtland AFB Zia Park Area Development Plan, to meet the current and future needs of Kirtland AFB.

-22 1.3 NEED FOR THE PROPOSED ACTION
+1.3 NEED FOR THE PROPOSED ACTION

-- 23 The need for Zia Park area development at Kirtland AFB is to provide and maintain facilities and - 24 infrastructure that meet the requirements of the 377 ABW and its mission partners.
-This can be - 25 accomplished by consolidating and co-locating community facilities, as well as connecting the - 26 east and west sides of the installation, in a manner that: - Supports the Air Force mission requirements and quality of life of units and Airmen hosted by the installation; - Meets applicable Department of Defense (DOD) installation master planning criteria, consistent with United Facilities Criteria 2-100-01, Installation Master Planning; Air Force Instruction 32-1015, Integrated Installation Planning; and Air Force Policy Directive 32-10, Installations and Facilities: - Meets all applicable DOD, federal, state, and local laws and regulations such as, but not limited to, the Endangered Species Act (ESA), National Historic Preservation Act (NHPA), Clean Water Act (CWA), Clean Air Act (CAA), Resource Conservation and Recovery Act (RCRA) and Migratory Bird Treaty Act (MBTA).
-More detailed information regarding resource specific laws and regulations are provided in the resource sections located in Chapter 3. - 39 Per the Kirtland AFB IDP, the Zia Park area consists of the Community District and the Enterprise 40 District.
-Future planning in these districts allow for the following land uses: - Administrative: headquarters, offices, operations, research, testing, warehouses, training, and education;
+The need for Zia Park area development at Kirtland AFB is to provide and maintain facilities and infrastructure that meet the requirements of the 377 ABW and its mission partners.
+This can be accomplished by consolidating and co-locating community facilities, as well as connecting the east and west sides of the installation, in a manner that:

+- Supports the Air Force mission requirements and quality of life of units and Airmen hosted by the installation; - Meets applicable Department of Defense (DOD) installation master planning criteria, consistent with United Facilities Criteria 2-100-01, Installation Master Planning; Air Force Instruction 32-1015, Integrated Installation Planning; and Air Force Policy Directive 32-10, Installations and Facilities; - Meets all applicable DOD, federal, state, and local laws and regulations such as, but not limited to, the Endangered Species Act (ESA), National Historic Preservation Act (NHPA), Clean Water Act (CWA), Clean Air Act (CAA), Resource Conservation and Recovery Act (RCRA) and Migratory Bird Treaty Act (MBTA).
+More detailed information regarding resource specific laws and regulations are provided in the resource sections located in Chapter 3.

+Per the Kirtland AFB IDP, the Zia Park area consists of the Community District and the Enterprise District.
+Future planning in these districts allow for the following land uses:

+Administrative: headquarters, offices, operations, research, testing, warehouses, training, and education;

-- Infrastructure Improvements: an entry control facility (ECF), roadway extensions, roadway realignments, and utility infrastructure facilities, corridors and updates; - Medical: base ambulatory surgery center, clinic, dental services, flight medicine, pharmacy; - Community Services: fitness center, child development center, recreation and community center, youth center, and military dining facility (DFAC); - Attached and Detached Residential/Lodging: multistory dormitories, unaccompanied housing, single-family homes, and townhomes; - Outdoor Recreation and Open Space. - 10 These will become the project categories under consideration for construction in this ADEA.
+- Infrastructure Improvements: an entry control facility (ECF), roadway extensions, roadway realignments, and utility infrastructure facilities, corridors and updates; - Medical: base ambulatory surgery center, clinic, dental services, flight medicine, pharmacy; - Community Services: fitness center, child development center, recreation and community center, youth center, and military dining facility (DFAC); - Attached and Detached Residential/Lodging: multistory dormitories, unaccompanied housing, single-family homes, and townhomes; - Outdoor Recreation and Open Space.

+These are the project categories under consideration for construction in this ADEA.